mikeshimkus/f5-cloud-functions/f5-azure-bigiq-revoke/README.md

   - WEBSITE_NODE_DEFAULT_VERSION: ~12
 - Function app virtualNetworkConnections resource:
   - properties.vnetResourceId: Should be a reference to an empty subnet located in the same virtual network as, or a virtual network that can route to, the BIG-IQ system; see https://docs.microsoft.com/en-us/azure/app-service/web-sites-integrate-with-vnet for more information
-- Key Vault
+- Key Vault:
   - Must have an access policy that grants get access to secrets to the tenantId and principalId of the function app system assigned identity
-- Secret
+- Secret:
   - Contains the BIG-IQ password
 - Application Insights